deeperlearner/pytorch-template/README.md

 * `.json` config file support for convenient parameter tuning.
 * Support multi-dataset, multi-dataloader, multi-model, multi-optimizer, multi-loss, multi-optimizer and multi-lr\_scheduler.
 And all of above can be constructed in `.json` config!
-* By adding PATH in .bashrc, you can execute `torch_new_project.py` under all paths.
+* By adding symbolic to /usr/local/bin, you can execute `torch_new_project.py` under all paths.
 * Customizable command line options for more convenient parameter tuning.
 * Checkpoint saving and resuming.
 * Abstract base classes for faster development:
   * `BaseTrainer` handles checkpoint saving/resuming, training process logging, and initialize all kinds of objects.
-  * `BaseDataset` handles train, valid and test directories/label paths, and create corresponding datasets.
   * `BaseDataLoader` handles batch generation, data shuffling, and validation data splitting.
   * `BaseModel` : currently not implemented.
 * Additional features compared with [pytorch-template](https://github.com/victoresque/pytorch-template):